noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 ```

-Some commands operate only for unconstrained functions, such as `memory`, `memset`, `registers`, `regset`.
+Some commands operate only for unconstrained functions, such as `memory` and `memset`.
 If you try to use them while execution is paused at an ACIR opcode, the debugger will simply inform you that you are not executing unconstrained code:

 ```
-> registers
+> memory
-Brillig VM registers not available
+Unconstrained VM memory not available
 >
 ```